Out of box experience

 Secret features or games are sometimes called 'Easter eggs'.
 When you see the heart animation, unlock a secret snake game by pressing the A and B buttons together.

 You can start the demo again by pressing the reset button on the back of your micro:bit.

 The code for this 'out of box experience' is written in C++, so it will not load in the MakeCode or Python Editors.
 You could, however, make your own 'out of box experience' program in MakeCode or Python.
 How many micro:bit features could you show off?

-If you use this .hex file and then later want to use Bluetooth services on iOS 10 or later, you will need to re-flash the BBC micro:bit via USB, with any program created in makecode.microbit.org to enable pairing.
+If you use this .hex file and subsequently want to use Bluetooth services on iOS 10 or later, you will need to re-flash the BBC micro:bit via a USB cable with any program created in the makecode.microbit.org editor.

-The original source code for the micro:bit first experience was provided by our friends at Technology Will Save Us and has since been developed and released by the Micro:bit Educational Foundation.
+The original source code for the micro:bit first experience was provided by Technology Will Save Us and has since been developed and released by the Micro:bit Educational Foundation.